athack-ctf/chall2025-formatting-is-weird/source/README.md

 ### The pre-built binary is used in the docker container and is also given to the participant.
 ### This pre-built version includes known offsets for the solution, exploit.py, to work.

-### I have only included the source code and build script for archival purposed
+### I have only included the source code and build script for archival purposes